Transonic-Integrated-AeroDesign/AeroDes/examples/prandtline/readme.md

 #### Polar File Format

 The required format for the input polar file is demonstrated like so.
+Typically the number of header lines are 12.
+The fortran code only expects this many, however the cpp code can recognize and screen all headerline out automatically.

 ```
     [alpha]  [cz]   [cx]    [dummyval]      [cq]